ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does Ashwagandha support?

 Ashwagandha is commonly used to support Botanical.
 Research suggests it plays a role in several physiological pathways.
-As with all supplements, these statements have not been evaluated by the FDA and Ashwagandha is not intended to diagnose, treat, cure, or prevent any disease.
+As with all supplements, these statements have not been evaluated by the Food and Drug Administration and Ashwagandha is not intended to diagnose, treat, cure, or prevent any disease.

 Is Ashwagandha safe?

 Ashwagandha is generally well-tolerated when taken at research-supported doses.
 As with any supplement, individual responses vary.
 Consult a qualified healthcare provider before use, especially if you are pregnant, nursing, have a medical condition, or take medications.
-These statements have not been evaluated by the FDA.
+These statements have not been evaluated by the Food and Drug Administration.

 Ready to formulate with Ashwagandha?